-The Sound Manager driver limits you to using only one of the Delta 1010 stereo input pairs for audio input and only one of the stereo output pairs for output.
+The Sound Manager driver limits you to using only one of the Delta TDIF stereo input pairs for audio input and only one of the stereo output pairs for output.
 These do not need to be matched pairs- you can use inputs 1&2 for Sound In and S/PDIF for Sound Out, for example, or any combination that you choose.
-The following screen shot shows the Hardware Settings page on the Mac with the Sound Manager I/O set to "Analog 1&2" for Input and "Analog 1&2" for Output.
+From the Hardware Settings page on the Mac with the Sound Manager I/O set to "Analog 1&2" for Input and "Analog 1&2" for Output.
 Once you have made a selection, go to the File menu and "Save as Preferences."